Brice-Engineering-Projects/Minutes-IQ/README.md

 ---

 ## 📬 Next Steps
-- Add color-coded highlights for different entities
+- Highlight named entities with different colors
-- Explore integrations with chat-based querying or alerting
+- Add summary previews or exports for clients
-- Build a summary generator for long packages
+- Build a query-based report generator using chat-style input

 ---